 Valerie now focuses her practice in estate planning.
-Her clients also include families and individuals, creating wills and trusts as well as administering probate, trusts and conservatorships.
+Her clients include individuals and families, creating wills and trusts as well as administering probate and trusts.

 Valerie was commended by the State Bar of California Board of Governors in 1985 in recognition of her outstanding contributions to the delivery of pro bono services in California.
 She was a co-founder of the Napa Commission on the Status of Women.
 Valerie was an associate professor in the Management Studies Department of Sonoma State University and a member of the Legislative Committee of the State Bar.